coinflex-exchange/API/SCALE.md

 The Tick Size applied per asset pair as follows.

-Note that bid prices are always rounded down and ask prices are always rounded up so as to ensure that a user never gets a less favourable price on their order than they requested.
+Note that bid prices are always rounded down and ask prices are always rounded up so as to ensure that a user never receives a less favourable price on their order than they requested.

 |    Asset Pair     |   Tick Size  |
 |:-----------------:|-------------:|